-They take the format of an informal interview on stage, between our Principal and the guest speaker, followed by about half-an-hour for audience questions.
+They take the format of an informal interview on stage, between our Chief Executive and the guest speaker, followed by about half-an-hour for audience questions.
 Refreshments are also provided, and there is often the option of purchasing a combined Conversation and dinner ticket.

 Open to all

 Cumberland Conversations are open to the public and free to attend, but places must be reserved in advance, as space is limited.

 Wherever possible, we make recordings available to the public afterwards, and we often live-stream the events on our Facebook page.

 Find out about our forthcoming Cumberland Conversations and other Cumberland Lodge events here.

 2021 (online during COVID-19 pandemic)

 Sue Carpenter (documentary filmmaker, writer and photographer)

 Leroy Logan MBE (founder of the National Black Police Association)